Pachyphytum compactum (pak-ee-FY-tum kom-PAK-tum) is a perennial succulent plant from the family Crassulaceae.

 Pachyphytum Compactum Care

 Size and Growth

-Pachyphytum Little Jewel has stout stems which grow under 1’ foot in height and length, usually less than 6” inches long.
+Pachyphytum compactum has stout stems that grow under 1’ foot in height and length, usually less than 6” inches long.

 The stems hold rosettes with as many as 20 to 60 tightly-set leaves at the stem tip.

 The round, fleshy and tubular leaves are pointed at the tip and have markings like straight, angular lines on the insides, which give them a distinct rectangular look.

 The leaves of the Pachyphytum compactum succulent are grape-shaped with powdery coating called “farina.”